 Film.
 By Robert Townsend.
 2002.
 89 minutes.

-Docudrama about A. Philip Randolph and The Brotherhood of Sleeping Car Porters, the first Black Union in America.
+Docudrama about A. Philip Randolph and The Brotherhood of Sleeping Car Porters, the first Black Union in the United States.

 Asa Philip Randolph, a black journalist and socialist trying to establish a voice for these forgotten workers, agrees to fight for the Pullman porters’ cause and form the first black union in America.
 Livelihoods and lives would be put at risk in the attempt to gain 10,000 signatures of the men known only as “George.”
 This is the true story of how a courageous leader came to be known as “the most dangerous man in America.”
 [Producer’s description.]